defunxyz/design-patterns/README.md

 # Design patterns
-All GoF Design Patterns implemented in relatively recent versions of various programming languages providing moderately realistic exemplifications.
+A collection of all the popular design patterns implemented in relatively recent versions of various programming languages providing moderately realistic exemplifications.

 References
 ----------